marcel-qayoom-taylor/notion-controller/README.md

 ### The problem

-As a power user of notion, I have noticed many limitations in the current version (at the time of writing) of the software.
+As a strong user of notion, I have noticed many limitations in the current version (at the time of writing) of the software.
 Some of which include clunky multi-page navigation (especially mobile), minimal horizontal layout capabilities and minimal automation opportunities.

 I wanted to create a controller that allowed me to tackle some of these problems.
 As I use Notion every day, I've designed this project to be long term so that I can add functionality for different use-cases over time.